-Productivity7 min readMarch 6, 2026
+ProductivityBy John Jones7 min readMarch 6, 2026

-How to Stop Forgetting Things: 7 Strategies That Actually Work
+How to Stop Forgetting Things: 7 Strategies

-Why you keep forgetting things
+Why do you keep forgetting things?

 Now think about your average day.
 You need to call the dentist, respond to an email, pick up groceries, remember a birthday, follow up on a work thread, reschedule a meeting, and return a package.
 That is seven things before lunch.
 Your brain was never designed to carry all of that simultaneously.